 Simple yet striking loose waves.
-They add volume to thin hair and can help soften defined bone structure.
+They add volume to thin hair and can help soften a defined bone structure.
 They basically look good on everyone and you can get the look even without the use of hot tools depending on your natural hair texture and with the help of some styling tricks (think rollers and air-drying).

-Pro-tip: try a gray subtle ombré for an updated and bolder look.
+Pro-tip: Try a gray subtle ombré for an updated and bolder look.

 No matter if you are going from long to short, growing out your locks, or keeping the same length and simply changing styles, just have fun with your hair.
 For some more hairstyle inspiration for women over 40, visit Her Style Code.